In Chargebee, taxes are applied whenever an invoice is generated for either a subscription, renewal or a one-time charge.

 This section will walk you through how to create two tax profiles in Chargebee using the ABC Solar use-case.

-You can provide different rates for each profile within the EU:
+You can provide the rates for each profile, as per the sample taken,

 No, you don't need to create multiple TAX Profiles.
 Chargebee will create a First Profile (named ‘Primary') automatically.